wlperry/umd_biostats/ecostats_lectures/lecture_03/03_01_lecture_powerpoint.html.md

 # Practice Exercise: Sources of Error

 ::: callout-tip
-## Practice Exercise 1: What are potential sources of error in pine needles or fish?
+## Practice Exercise 1: What are potential sources of error in fish data?

 For our grayling data, potential sources of measurement error might
 include: